-18. Transportation Policy:
+31. Transportation Policy:

-Camrose Little Angels Staff will walk children to school.
+Camrose Little Angels Staff will walk Kindergarten children to Sifton school only.
 Written consent from parents/ guardians is required in order to walk children to school.
 During adverse weather conditions (-20 degree Celcius or below), transportation will be suspended temporarily until the weather is favorable for walking.
-Parents will be notified ahead of time about the weather forecast so that they can arrange alternate pick up and drop off for their children.
+Parents will be notified ahead of time about the weather forecast so that they can arrange an alternate pick up and drop off for their children.
 It is the responsibility of the parents to inform the program of any changes in their schedule.
-They can do so by calling/emailing the centre.
-Educators are responsible to ensure that the following measures are taken regarding the transition of the out of school care children during the school days.
+They can do so by calling/emailing the center.
+Educators are responsible to ensure that the following measures are taken regarding the transition of kindergarten children during the school days.

-Morning before school resumes: Staff will ensure all children signed into the care are escorted to the school before the morning bell rings.
-Camrose Daycare staff will remain with children until the school teachers on duty take the responsibility for the children and allow them to enter the school building.
-Staff will take the attendance before all the transitions (drop off and pick up).
+The morning before school resumes: Staff will ensure all children signed into the care are escorted to the school before the morning bell rings.
+Camrose Daycare staff will remain with the children until the school teachers on duty take the responsibility for the children and allow them to enter the school building.
+Staff will take attendance before all the transitions (drop off and pick up).

-Afternoon dismissal: Camrose Little Angels Daycare Sciety staff will be located at the designated pick-up location (TBD).
+Afternoon dismissal: Camrose Little Angels Daycare staff will be located at the designated pick-up location (TBD).
 Staff will sign in the children as they show up at the pick-up location.
-If a child is missing, staff must follow up with:
+If a child is missing, ask the school teacher if he/she was in attendance.
+If the teacher says he/she was not in attendance, staff will not pursue it any further.
+If the teacher says that the child was in attendance, staff must follow up with: